| by Stephanie Argy for The

 from the master.
 The Beta was digitized into the Avid and

+we used audio from the Beta.
 Did you record audio on DAT as well as video?

 Andersen: Yes.
 Cameron Hamza, our sound